Available Languages: | English | Español | Français | 日本語 (Nihongo) | Русский (Russkiy) | 中文 (简) (Simplified Chinese) |

 This problem is that the dependency engine is confused, due to changes in some of the package info files.
 To fix it:

-Q6.9: I've heard that libraries and headers installed under /usr/local sometimes cause build problems for Fink.
+Q6.8: I've heard that libraries and headers installed under /usr/local sometimes cause build problems for Fink.
 Is this true?

-A: This is a frequent source of problems, because the package configuration script finds headers and libraries in /usr/local and decides to use them rather than using those in the Fink path.
-If you are having problems with a build that aren't covered by another FAQ entry, you should check whether you have libraries in /usr/local/lib or headers in /usr/local/include.
-If so, then try renaming /usr/local to something else, e.g.:
+A: This is a frequent source of problems, because the package configuration script finds headers and libraries in /usr/local and decides to use them rather than using those in the Fink tree.
+Often, such errors will show up as part of a package's build diagnostics, for example:

 sudo mv /usr/local /usr/local.moved